gabriel-araujjo/node-chat/README.md

 # Node RC4 chat

-A wrapper for socket with an optional RC4 cryptography
+A wrapper for socket that implement a p2p connection with possibility of adding a cryptographic Layer

 This _class_ does not allow multiple clients

 ## Internal Fields:
 * `server` = socket listener
 * `port` = port where the server listen to
-* `cipher` = rc4 stream to cipher messages
+* `cipher` = transform stream to cipher messages
-* `decipher` = rc4 stream to decipher incoming messages
+* `decipher` = transform stream to decipher incoming messages
-* `endPoint` = point where the clear messages can be read (it can be the socket itself, if a key was not set)
+* `endPoint` = point where the clear messages can be read (it can be the socket itself, if no cryptographic layer was set)
-* `startPoint` = point where the clear messages can be written (it can be the socket itself, if a key was not set)
+* `startPoint` = point where the clear messages can be written (it can be the socket itself, if no cryptographic layer was set)
 * `socket` = connection to another instance of this chat

 ## Public Read Only Attribute